-There is a tea bar that infuses its own spirits, a speakeasy hidden behind a fridge door in a fake fruit shop, and a bar with no menu at all, where the bartender builds a drink around whatever you’re craving, and bars I had to push a book to get into.
-I put together this guide after personally visiting every bar on this list.
+A few bars you can expect are a tea bar that infuses its own spirits, a speakeasy hidden behind a fridge door in a fake fruit shop, and a no-menu bar where the bartender just… builds a drink around whatever you’re craving.
+There were also multiple bars I had to push an actual book to get into.

-If you only have a few nights in Seoul, start with my favorites: Gyewol, Bar Tea Scent, Jean Frigo, Radio City, Bar Geranium, and Zoo Sindang.
+Short on time?
+If you only have a few nights, start with my favorites: Gyewol, Bar Tea Scent, Jean Frigo, Radio City, Bar Geranium, and Zoo Sindang.
 The full list below covers all 33 bars I visited, organized by neighborhood, with addresses for each one.

 Powered by GetYourGuide